-Marco asks: ‘How long do you need to practice magic tricks to become a professional magician?‘
+Marco asks: ‘How long should you need to learn magic tricks to become a professional magician?‘

-That’s a good question, but it does need clarification.
+That’s a really good question, but it does need some clarification.

 1) It could mean a someone who performs magic tricks to the public for money.
 A professional treats a subject as a business.
 For professional magicians, the factors that are important to success are just as much about marketing and business as they are about how to learn magic tricks.

 2) Professional magician could refer to someone who attempts to master each magic trick that they choose to learn.
 They treat the subject seriously and develop their technique and performance skills.
 Unlike a causal performer, you treats magic as a toy or recreational activity, the magician takes on a professional approach to developing their skills.

 For Marco’s question we have assumed option 2.
 A way to rephrase it would be to ask:

 How long does it take to learn magic tricks?